NoviceLive/shellcoding/readme.md

 ### [mkhex.sh](./mkhex.sh)

-Extracting shellcode from binaries and / or constructing a C source file for testing purposes.
+Extracting shellcode from binaries and / or constructing C source code for demonstration or testing.

 ## Linux Shellcode